Immerse yourself in the language, ideas, and trends of data with this 2025 data analyst reading list.

-We’ve curated a list of data analysis books appropriate for beginners on a range of topics, from general overviews to topical selections on statistical programming languages, big data, and artificial intelligence.
+Below is a curated list of data analysis books appropriate for beginners on a range of topics, from general overviews to topical selections on statistical programming languages, big data, and artificial intelligence.
 Add these books to your reading list to help you:

-You’ll find no shortage of excellent books on data analytics out there, but we’ve decided to focus on those that are most relevant to beginners.
-Many of these titles offer an introduction or overview of a topic rather than a technical deep dive.
+You’ll find no shortage of excellent books on data analytics out there, but the following list focuses on those that are most relevant to beginners.
+Many of these titles offer an introduction or overview of a topic rather than a technical review.
 Some of the more skills-based books include exercises to get you practicing real-world data skills.

 Best data analytics overview

-The chapters in this book are organized much like an introductory college course— in fact, many universities have adopted it as their textbook.
+The chapters in this book on data analysis are organized much like an introductory college course—in fact, many universities have adopted it as their textbook.
 It’s an excellent introduction if you’re just getting started in data analytics or wondering what data analytics is all about.
 Besides high-level overviews of key data concepts, the book also includes:

 Best data science overview